 - Goji berries

-- Peppers (all colors and varieties, including bell and chili)
+- Peppers (all colors and varieties, including bell peppers and chili peppers)

 - Husk cherries